Why did we need a new facility?

 Yes.
 Your company can make the donation and it will receive an income tax deduction to reduce its taxable income.
 Note that the income tax deduction is different from an individual tax credit.

-Why doesn’t the school raise tuition to cover the cost of building?
+Why didn’t the school raise tuition to cover the cost of building?

 The school would have to increase tuition significantly to cover the cost of building.
 St. John’s must keep tuition competitive with other independent schools in the city.
 The Board has maintained a policy of raising tuition to cover increased operating costs while remaining in line with other schools.
 Higher tuition would keep excellent prospective families from joining the school due to financial constraints and encourage families to enroll in other schools with lower tuition.
 Furthermore, philanthropic gifts are tax-deductible and tuition fees are not; supporting the school with a gift of $25,000, rather than tuition of $25,000, ‘costs’ a family 40% less.